kmjones1979/zora-coin-starterkit/README.md

 ## Debug Mode

 The application includes a debug mode that can be toggled on/off.
 By default, debug mode is enabled.
+This feature is particularly useful during development and testing, as it provides detailed insights into the application's behavior, transaction states, and network interactions.
+The debug mode helps developers understand the flow of data and identify potential issues in the application.

 ### Toggling Debug Mode

+Debug mode can be controlled in two ways, providing flexibility for both end users and developers:

 1. **UI Toggle**: Click the debug button in the header (🔍 Debug On/Debug Off)
 2. **Programmatic Control**: Use the `useDebug` hook in your components: